 Once a horse is bled out, his hooves are sawed off or removed with cutters, decapitated, skinned, dismembered, and butchered.

 As you can see, the argument that slaughtering horses is done "better" or more humanely in some countries over others has no foundation.

 The slaughter process shown and described here is the final act of betrayal of innocent horses by irresponsible owners and this cruel and predatory industry.

 Horse slaughter is a brutal and terrifying end to a horse's life no matter where it occurs.

 Horse slaughter is not humane and is clearly not euthanasia as the pro-horse slaughter faction continues to claim.

 Yes, there are alternatives.
-Find out what they are on our Resources page.
+Find out more our Resources page.